 - A Clusterer, forms one or more clusters based on term vectors formed from the terms occurring in the matched stored queries and corresponding weights.
-The term vectors are normalized vectors projected into multi-dimensional space, with each dimension corresponding to a term, (an individual word or a word combination).
-Those clusters are ranked based on the relevance scores assigned to the search documents corresponding to the matched stored documents and the number of stored documents occurring in each cluster, and the highest ranking clusters are considered potential refinement clusters.
+The term vectors are normalized vectors projected into multi-dimensional space, with each dimension corresponding to a term (an individual word or a word combination).
+Those clusters are ranked based on the relevance scores assigned to the search documents corresponding to the matched stored documents and the number of stored documents occurring in each cluster.
+The highest-ranking clusters are considered potential refinement clusters.

-- A Presenter, which identifies the substantially highest scoring search queries as one or more query refinements to the user.
-Details of the formulation of the search query refinements, such as the term vectors, clusters, potential refinement clusters, centroids, and scores, are kept within the query refinement engine so that a user will only be aware of the actual suggested query refinements.
+- A Presenter identifies the substantially highest scoring search queries as one or more query refinements to the user.
+Details of the formulation of the search query refinements, such as the term vectors, clusters, potential refinement clusters, centroids, and scores, are kept within the query refinement engine only to be aware of the actual suggested query refinements.

-There are probably some hints in the document for people creating content on websites, on how to best show up in some of these alternative results.
-Taking a careful look at words you think people will search for, and what appears in Google’s results for those search phrases may tell you something about how your pages will be treated by this search refinement approach.
+There are probably some hints in the document for creating content on websites on how to best show up in some of these alternative results.
+Taking a careful look at words you think people will search for and what appears in Google’s results for those search phrases may tell you something about how this search refinement approach will treat your pages.

-As a disclaimer, the processes described in this query refinements patent application shows one way to achieve query refinements.
-There’s no guarantee that this is actually the approach used, but it’s worth looking at if you are interested in how Google might be coming up with these alternative results.
+As a disclaimer, the processes described in this query refinements patent application show one way to achieve query refinements.
+Of course, there’s no guarantee that this is actually the approach used, but it’s worth looking at if you are interested in how Google might be coming up with these alternative results.